JVanloofsvelt/jornhub-comments/README.md

 # jornhub-comments
-Holds comments that visitors wrote on jornhub.dev.
+The issues section in this GitHub project holds comments that visitors wrote on jornhub.dev.

 https://jornhub.dev uses the Utterances app to store comments in this repository: https://utteranc.es/